aaronstanek/PythonPasswordUtility/README.md

 The command below will generate a password of length 4, containing only the numerals **0-9**.
+It does this by specifying the character set `n` for numerals, and the length `4`.
 The output might look like: `7014`.

 ```